-Non-EU/EEA citizens will need a residence permit if they intend to stay in the Netherlands for more than three months.
+Non-EU/EEA citizens will need a residence permit (verblijfsvergunning or VVR) if they intend to stay in the Netherlands for more than three months.
 Residence permits are generally valid for one year.

-Generally they should be applied for at the Dutch Immigration and Naturalisation Service within a few days of arriving in the Netherlands – however, in some circumstances it may be necessary to apply for a long-term entry visa prior to travelling to the Netherlands.
+In some circumstances, it may be necessary to apply for a long-term entry visa before travelling to the Netherlands.
 Long-stay visas are also called authorisation for temporary stay visas or MVV (machtiging tot voorlopig verblijf).
 MVV allows entry into the country as a prospective resident rather than a tourist.
 An application for a residence permit is usually lodged at the same time or after arriving in the country.

 Although EU citizens don’t require a residence permit, they do have to register with their local municipality if they live in the Netherlands for more than four months.
 Once they've registered, expats will receive a BSN Number (citizen service number), which is also necessary when paying taxes or opening a local bank account.